guitarhelo/MNIST-wtih-devops-way/LESSON-12-RESTAPI/README-proxies.md

     proxiesDict = urllib.request.getproxies()

 Example of code to make restapi call using proxyDict

     r = requests.get('http://example.org', proxies=urllib.request.getproxies())

 ----

-## Method 2 - Directly code it inside the Python program (not preferred).
+## Method 2 - Directly code it inside the Python program (not preferred)

 Since you need to set env variables for the Linux to work anyway.
 Might as well use method one.
 So this method here is more FYI, to understand the structure of the proxyDict.